Canada partners with Lockheed Martin on next-gen warships

-Ottawa (AFP) - Canada announced Friday it had partnered with US weapons maker Lockheed Martin on a Can$815 million project to design 15 warships.
+Ottawa (AFP) - Canada announced Friday it had partnered with US weapons maker Lockheed Martin on a Can$185 million project to design 15 warships.

 "Our government is providing the Royal Canadian Navy with the ships it needs to do its important work of protecting Canadians," Procurement Minister Carla Qualtrough said in Halifax, where the ships will be built.